Michael Cashman: Politics

 Cashman is a founder of Stonewall, an Honorary Associate of the National Secular Society, a Patron of The Food Chain, a London-based HIV charity and a patron of LGBT Labour.

 In the European Parliament he was Labour spokesman on human rights.

-A member of the Civil Liberties Committee, Cashman has been a rapporteur on several key initiatives including an initiative on funerals of those who die in third countries.
+A member of the Civil Liberties Committee, Cashman was rapporteur on several key initiatives including an initiative on funerals of those who die in third countries.

 He is a trenchant critic of discrimination against minorities within the European Union.
-He has been leading a cross-party coalition to tackle the rise in homophobia throughout Europe.
+He led a cross-party coalition to tackle the rise in homophobia throughout Europe.
 He has in the past supported the gay pride march in Warsaw, which he attended.
-He is also the President of the European Parliament's Intergroup on gay and lesbian issues.
-Cashman is a member of the ACP–EU Joint Parliamentary Assembly.
+He was also the president of the European Parliament's Intergroup on gay and lesbian issues.
+Cashman was a member of the ACP–EU Joint Parliamentary Assembly.
 In 2014, he criticised McDonald's, Coca-Cola and Visa Inc. during a session of parliament in protest at their sponsorship of the 2014 Winter Olympics taking place in Sochi, Russia, despite Vladimir Putin having recently introduced legislation against the LGBT community.
 Cashman cut up his Visa card during the session.

 In 2007 he was awarded an honorary doctorate from the University of Staffordshire for his human rights work.
-That same year he was elected MEP of the Year for Justice and Fundamental Rights by his peers.

-Cashman was appointed Commander of the Order of the British Empire (CBE) in the 2013 New Year Honours for public and political service.
+That same year he was elected MEP of the Year for Justice and Fundamental Rights by his peers.Cashman was appointed Commander of the Order of the British Empire (CBE) in the 2013 New Year Honours for public and political service.

 It was reported on 8 August 2014 Cashman was to be among 22 new life peers announced by the government.
 On 23 September 2014 he was created a life peer taking the title Baron Cashman, of Limehouse in the London Borough of Tower Hamlets, which is also his birthplace.
 On 23 September 2014, Cashman was appointed Labour's special envoy on LGBT issues worldwide.

 In June 2015, Cashman announced his involvement and investment in SuitLink Ltd., a global LGBT and ally professional social network.

 In 2007, Cashman supported Alan Johnson for the deputy leadership of the Labour Party.
 In 2010, he supported David Miliband for the leadership of the party.
 In 2015, Cashman supported Yvette Cooper for the leadership.
 He supported Sadiq Khan in his bid for Mayor of London.

 Cashman released his memoir One of Them: From Albert Square to Parliament Square with Bloomsbury Publishing in February 2020.
 It was shortlisted for the 2021 RSL Christopher Bland Prize.

 He resigned from the Labour Party on 22 May 2019 in opposition to Brexit, and offered his support to the Liberal Democrats.
-He returned to Labour on 11 January 2022.
+He sat in the Lords as a non-affiliated peer, before returning to Labour on 11 January 2022.

+In June 2024 he apologised on X after a tweet in which he mocked 'anti-trans' Labour MP Rosie Duffield's claimed concerns for her own security during the general election campaign.
+Shortly afterwards, he lost the Labour whip with Sir Keir Starmer saying Cashman's comments were "totally inappropriate".